 Engaging in lewd behavior while in public, or exposed to public view, can be a serious criminal offense in San Diego.
 If you have been arrested for lewd or dissolute conduct, it is important to seek the assistance of an experienced lewd conduct attorney San Diego immediately.
 Contact the Law Office of Vikas Bajaj, APC for information about how we can help you fight any criminal charges that the state decides to pursue.

 Our San Diego criminal lawyer has over 19 years of experience representing clients in all criminal matters, including those for lewd conduct.
 We know that crimes of a sexual nature are particularly serious and will fight to minimize the consequences of your arrest.
 Our aggressive approach makes it difficult for the state to build a strong case against you.
 This often allows us to negotiate favorable plea bargains or even get the charges against our clients dropped in their entirety.
-Call us today to set up a free consultation with our skilled legal team.
+Call us today to set up an initial consultation with our skilled legal team.

 What is Lewd Conduct?